jdillonh/love2d-libs/timers/README.md

 ```
 __dt__: delta timer

 _Do not call :update(dt) on a function that has been added to the global table.
-It will run out twice as fast._
+It will finish in half it's duration._